ChrstphrHll/npc_gen/students/Skalanis Kobayashi.md

 # Skalanis Kobayashi
 ---
 ### Description
-- Halfling Druid from Aldercrown Empire
+- Halfling Druid from Kordinia
 - 6th year Exploration student in Jettenia
-- long wavy dirty blonde hair that's well kept, Pale Blue eyes, and Dark Tan skin
+- long wavy auburn hair that's braided, Pale Blue eyes, and Dark Tan skin
 - Is Profound and High-handed, and has Connection as their ideal

 ### Organizations